-Therapist abuse is a devastating betrayal of trust that can have profound and long-lasting impacts on survivors.
-When a client seeks help and support from a therapist but instead experiences exploitation and abuse, it can have a devastating impact on their sense of safety and self-worth.
+Therapist sexual abuse is a devastating betrayal of trust that can have profound and long-lasting impacts on survivors.
+When a client seeks help and support from a therapist but instead experiences sexual abuse, it can have a devastating impact on their sense of safety and self-worth.
 Even worse, it can affect their ability to trust others in the future.

 Emotional and Psychological Impacts to Be Aware Of

-Therapist abuse can result in debilitating emotional and psychological trauma.
-Even if the abuse was more mental and not physical, it can still lead to long-lasting issues.
+Therapist sexual abuse can result in debilitating emotional and psychological trauma.
 Common effects include:

 - Severe anxiety, depression, and post-traumatic stress disorder (PTSD)